ComradDoge/DogeEU4/README.md

 - Minor localisation clean ups.
 - Japan_ME `Rice Fields` and `Financial Clique` tweaks.'
 - Colony Range Debuff in the Civilisation-Esque mode reduced by 10%.
+- Papal "Picking up the Scraps" tweaked to allow for 3 province vassals.

  <!-- Todo -->
 <br/>